skl351/Some-good-websites/README.md

-http://coolaf.com/        The network interface debugging http://apistore.baidu.com/   A place to help your app by api http://docs.bmob.cn         A place that can help you to managed your app
+http://coolaf.com/        The network interface debugging http://apistore.baidu.com/   A place to help your app by api http://docs.bmob.cn         A place that can help you to managed your app https://jitpack.io        A place that can make three lib by muself